18F/18f.gsa.gov/_posts/2018-11-13-introduction-to-remote-moderated-usability-testing-part-1.md

 think out loud.
-The primary goal of a usability test is to understand a product or service’s usability, which is roughly how learnable and adaptable it is, and how good it is at preventing users from making unfixable errors.
+The primary goal of a usability test is to understand a product or service’s usability, which is roughly how learnable and adaptable it is, and how good it is at preventing users from making un-fixable errors.
 This sounds simple — and it is — but it’s important to realize that [watching someone use something you made](https://twitter.com/DesignUXUI/status/576432203560685568) can be an emotionally difficult, humbling thing to do.